kimerajoseph/FRIDAY_code_challenge_KJ/README.md

 ### Tests
-I used pytest library to write and run tests against the code
+I used pytest library to write and run tests against the code Tests check the following:
+1. That the object returned is a dictionary with two key-value pairs
+2. That both keys and values are of type string

 ## Code
 The repository contains the following files